 Top 10 Gordie Howe Cards of All-Time

-Top Gordie Howe Hockey Cards
+Top Gordie Howe Hockey Cards to Collect

-While it is certainly not a cheap card, this second-year card is a great option for collectors who want an early Gordie Howe card but can't or won't drop a grand or more for a hockey card.
+While it is certainly not a cheap card, this second-year release is a great option for collectors who want an early Gordie Howe card but can't or won't drop a grand or more for a hockey card.
 Sporting virtually the same image as his rookie, 1952-53 Parkhurst includes a larger image, brighter colors, and a much cleaner design since the stats are not on the front.
 The card also incorporates a facsimile signature.

 What a difference a few years can make.
 As far as the print quality, 1953-54 Parkhurst looks like a decade worth of improvements have taken place in comparison to the previous two editions.
 The layout is similar to 1952-53 Parkhurst with a white border and facsimile autograph.